Team-Blush/Pigeon/README.md

-# Chat-System
+# Pigeon
-Repository containing the teamwork project for the chat system.
+# Repository containing the teamwork project for the Pigeon project.